-A portuguese gastronomy is internationally recognized not only for its quality, but also for its diversity.
-In this context, the typical dishes of Porto and Northern Portugal are worth mentioning.
-That’s why we’d like to offer you an itinerary that promises to leave you with a ‘tummy for hours’.
+Portuguese gastronomy is internationally renowned for its quality and variety.
+In this scenario, the typical dishes of Porto and Northern Portugal are also worth mentioning.
+After all, the menu in and around Porto isn ‘t just made up of francesinhas .
+That’s why we’d like to offer you an itinerary that promises to leave your mouth watering.

-From the famous francesinhas to the simple and delicious bifanas, without forgetting the Feijoada à Transmontana, the rojões and the lamprey, among other delicacies of traditional Portuguese cuisine.
-So, in addition to the beautiful scenery, you’ve just gained a new reason for a getaway from the north.
+From the famous cachorrinhos à moda do Porto to the delicious bifanas, without forgetting the Feijoada à Transmontana, the rojões and the lamprey, among other delicacies of traditional Portuguese cuisine.
+So, along with the beautiful landscapes, you’ve just gained a new reason for a getaway to the North.
 Let’s go?

 Table Of Contents